TheProfitPilgrim/mf_research_reports/reports/Report mf_category_analysis.md

 * 5y returns is an exception where 25 funds perform better than 5&10
 * This is not surprising, more concentrated portfolio giving better returns

-2. **Fund Size vs Volatility**: Though we cannot comment on the portfolio's volatility using this data (need to consider correlation b/w funds), we can find out the average volatility of the PFs to get an idea of the volatility of the individual funds forming the PFs
+2. **Portfolio Size vs Volatility**: Though we cannot comment on the portfolio's volatility using this data (need to consider correlation b/w funds), we can find out the average volatility of the PFs to get an idea of the volatility of the individual funds forming the PFs

 ![Graph](https://raw.githubusercontent.com/TheProfitPilgrim/mf_research_reports/main/reports/report_media/Picture48.png)

 * This relation is not surprising.
 From 1, we get that concentrated portfolios perform better.
 The above graph shows that the funds forming these PFs are more volatile too.

-3. **Fund Size vs Aum** : The average AUM increases sharply to peak at 25 funds before dropping back for the 50 funds case.
+3. **Portfolio Size vs Aum** : The average AUM increases sharply to peak at 25 funds before dropping back for the 50 funds case.

 ![Graph](https://raw.githubusercontent.com/TheProfitPilgrim/mf_research_reports/main/reports/report_media/Picture49.png)